 “We will cross the main island, Spitsbergen, from North to South.”
 The travelling duo will be trekking the 600 km/373 mile-distance on foot, cross-country skis and alpine skis.
 “We are hoping to film the trip so we can show people what it’s like and what we like to do.
 It will take about five weeks to complete the trip, so compared to my Nordkapp trip, I think it will be mentally easier, but more difficult physically.”

-Tonje’s determination, maturity and “Go-for-it” attitude are inspiring and contagious.
+The determination of Tonje Helene Blomseth and her “Go-for-it” attitude are inspiring and contagious.
 I believe her journey is one worth following, and will no doubt challenge many adventurous spirits to take the leap and dream big!

 Tonje’s website is in Norwegian, but please check out the photos she posted during her journey.
 They’ll make you smile!
 Jentetur 250 mil.
 And if you want to follow the progression of her Svalbard trip, she and her traveling companion just started a facebook page and a website will soon follow (Svalbard Hoyt og Lavt – Svalbard High and Low.)
 All photos belong to Tonje Helene Blomseth and are used with permission.